ROCm/omnitrace/docs/how-to/profiling-python-scripts.rst

    export PYTHONPATH=/opt/omnitrace/lib/python3.8/site-packages:${PYTHONPATH}

-If using either the ``share/omnitrace/setup-env.sh`` script or the modulefile in ``share/modulefiles/omnitrace``, prefixing the ``PYTHONPATH`` environment variable is automatically handled.
+If using either the ``share/omnitrace/setup-env.sh`` script or the module file in ``share/modulefiles/omnitrace``, prefixing the ``PYTHONPATH`` environment variable is automatically handled.